codsen/codsen/packages/array-group-str-omit-num-char/readme.md

 ## Contributing

-- If you **want a new feature** in this package or you would like us to change some of its functionality, raise an [issue on this repo](https://bitbucket.org/codsen/codsen/issues/new?title=array-group-str-omit-num-char%20package%20-%20put%20title%20here).
+- If you see an error, [raise an issue](https://bitbucket.org/codsen/codsen/issues/new?title=array-group-str-omit-num-char%20package%20-%20put%20title%20here).
+- If you want a new feature but can't code it up yourself, also [raise an issue](https://bitbucket.org/codsen/codsen/issues/new?title=array-group-str-omit-num-char%20package%20-%20put%20title%20here).
+Let's discuss it.

-- If you tried to use this library but it misbehaves, or **you need advice setting it up**, and its readme doesn't make sense, just document it and raise an [issue on this repo](https://bitbucket.org/codsen/codsen/issues/new?title=array-group-str-omit-num-char%20package%20-%20put%20title%20here).
+- If you tried to use this package, but something didn't work out, also [raise an issue](https://bitbucket.org/codsen/codsen/issues/new?title=array-group-str-omit-num-char%20package%20-%20put%20title%20here).
+We'll try to help.

-- If you would like to **add or change some features**, just fork it, hack away, and file a pull request.
-We'll do our best to merge it quickly. _Prettier_ is enabled, so you don't need to worry about the code style.
+- If you want to contribute some code, fork the [monorepo](https://bitbucket.org/codsen/codsen/src/) via BitBucket, then write code, then file a pull request via BitBucket.
+We'll merge it in and release.

+In monorepo, npm libraries are located in `packages/` folder.
+Inside, the source code is located either in `src/` folder (normal npm library) or in the root, `cli.js` (if it's a command line application).

+The npm script "`dev`", the `"dev": "rollup -c --dev --silent"` builds the development version retaining all `console.log`s with row numbers.
+It's handy to have [js-row-num-cli](https://www.npmjs.com/package/js-row-num-cli) installed globally so you can automatically update the row numbers on all `console.log`s.

 **[⬆ back to top](#markdown-header-array-group-str-omit-num-char)**